 - You failed to maintain rainy day and emergency funds.

-- You own an iPhone.
+- You own the latest iPhone.

 - You eat out too much.